ADHO MUKHA SVANASANA: DOWNWARD-FACING DOG POSE

 - Place your palms on a wall and walk your feet back for a standing variation of downward-facing dog with more control.

 Before trying any inversion, check with a doctor before performing the pose if you have any of the following conditions:

 - Wrist problems like carpal tunnel syndrome or arthritis

 - Eye or inner ear infection

-This pose stretches the hamstrings, calves, spine and back.
-While this can help with relief from discomfort and prevent strain, exercise caution.
-Go slowly and don’t push your body beyond its limits.
+This pose stretches the hamstrings, calves, spine, and muscles in the back.
+Go slowly and listen to your body’s limits.

 - Start on your hands and knees in a table top position with your hands and knees shoulder width apart.
 Your hands should be slightly in front of your shoulders.
 Spread your fingers wide on your mat with your middle fingers facing forward.
 Firmly press your palms flat on your mat.

 - Curl your toes under.
 Exhale slowly as you lift your knees off of the floor and send your hips skyward.
 Press your chest back toward your thighs.

 - Move toward straightening your legs and lowering your heels, but don’t lock out your knees or try to force it.